prantikmedhi/WormGPT/README.md

 Title: WormGPT - Your Personal Question Answering Assistant by Prantik🚀

 Description:
 Welcome to WormGPT, your go-to repository for an intelligent and versatile question-answering assistant!
-Created by Nepcoder, this project harnesses the power of GPT-based language models to provide insightful answers to a wide range of queries.
+Created by Prantik, this project harnesses the power of GPT-based language models to provide insightful answers to a wide range of queries.

 ## Features: